gokuldhanvanthri/cloth-shop/readme.txt

     a.
 Reselect - Memoizing the redux state.
     b. redux-persist - Persisting the redux state using local/session storage
 6. Stripe - Secure payments for the web.
+7. Heroku - Cloud platform to host the web application

 References:
 1. https://reactjs.org/